foxkit-us/supergameherm/doc/platform.rst

 Mac OS X
 ********

-SDL 2 has not been tested.  libcaca has endianness issues on PowerPC, and has not been tested on Intel Macs.
+SDL 2 has horrific throughput, at least on Power Macs.  libcaca meanwhile works very well on both PowerPC and Intel Macs.

+SuperGameHerm cannot be built with the Mac OS X 10.4 SDK due to visibility issues with MAP_ANON.
+It runs on any Mac OS X version 10.2+, but if you must build on 10.4, use the 10.3 SDK included with your Xcode Tools CD.

 *****